Johnny's Winter Growing Guide

 Winter-harvest carrots are super sweet.
 In addition, they are orange — unlike most fresh winter-harvest crops — adding a welcome touch of color to the produce you offer for sale.

 Carrots should be direct-seeded in early August for harvest from Thanksgiving through Christmas.
 If grown under row cover, their tops will be protected.
-Selling bunched carrots with attractive tops brightly signals freshness to prospective customers.
+A display of bunched carrots with attractive tops brightly signals freshness to prospective customers.

 Carrots can also be successfully overwintered as young plants, to grow and reach harvest size in early spring.